Kuala Sepetang charcoal factory - more on www.travelswithsun.com

 Tourists entering the charcoal factory in Kuala Sepetang.
 Along the main walkway are stacked bundles of chopped mangrove wood, prior to burning. – photo by Travelswithsun

-Especially if photography is your thing.
+Allocate around 1 hour to explore the factory especially if photography is your thing.
 Stay longer if you can stand the heat!

 • charcoal vinegar spray (insect repellent)